 Food that was packed in Australia will just feature a bar chart that shows it contains at least some imported ingredients that were simply sliced, frozen, tinned or repacked here.

-For imported foods, the label will clearly show the country of origin.
+For imported foods, the label must clearly show the country of origin.

 Businesses are updating their labels

 Food businesses will use the most appropriate label for each of their products, ensuring that you can make an informed decision about the food you buy.
 They have been provided with information to help ensure that the label accurately describes the food.

 Will all food have the labels?

 The new labels apply to food offered for retail sale in Australia, with the exception of food sold in restaurants, cafes, take-away shops or schools.

 Some retail foods aren’t required to use the kangaroo logo or show the percentage of Australian ingredients.
 These foods still have to state where they were grown, produced, made or packed.
 The new labels can also be used voluntarily.

 Foods that aren’t required to use the new labels with the additional information are: